What is Lent? Plus 12 Best Books For Lent Season

 Myrad is so very human.
 It is amazing how well he exemplifies the good qualities, and the weaknesses we can all relate to, 2000 years later.

-I would recommend this book as an excellent Christmas story, but an equally amazing addition to any books for lent list!
+I would recommend this book as an excellent Christmas story, but an equally amazing addition to any bookshelf.

 Find it here: